sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging_sage_library.rst

 Some of these files may actually be generated from source files with suffix ``.m4`` by the ``SAGE_ROOT/bootstrap`` script via the ``m4`` macro processor.

+For every distribution package, there is also a subdirectory of ``SAGE_ROOT/build/pkgs/``, which contains the build infrastructure that is specific to Sage-the-distribution.
+Note that these subdirectories follows a different naming convention, using underscores instead of dashes, see :ref:`section-directory-structure`.
+Because the distribution packages are included in the source tree, we set them up as "script packages" instead of "normal packages", see :ref:`section-package-source-types`.